 Director: Nora Ephron

-Stars: Amy Adams, Meryl Streep, Chris Messina
+Cast: Amy Adams, Meryl Streep, Chris Messina

 Separated by time and intervened by their love for food, Julie, a young blogger, is at her wit’s ends to master the culinary techniques of Julia Child.
-Separated by times, what connects them together is their passion and the effort to make something out of it.
+Separated by times, what connects them is their passion and the effort to make something out of it.

 5. Mamma Mia (2008)